MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-analyze-with-kql.md

 All telemetry events have a **timestamp** column that contains the time for which the event was emitted.
 The [!INCLUDE[prod_short](../includes/prod_short.md)] server always emit the timestamp in UTC timezone.
 In case your environment is located in a different timezone, you can use a Kusto function to convert timestamps to reflect that.

-Use this KQL code to convert event timezones to another timezone:
+Use this KQL code to convert timestamps to another timezone:

 ```kql
 traces